joofio/matchbox/README.md

 FHIR RI Validation Support for the $validate operation
 * using the org.fhir.core validation RI infrastructure
 * capability to load an implementation guide into the validation infrastructure
-* provid a system wide $validate operation with profile as query parameter
+* provide a system wide $validate operation with profile as query parameter

 Health Checks provided by spring-boot
 * http://localhost:8080/actuator/health